PD Trade In Clean Up🧽👮♂️

 Duration: 0:58

-This guide details the cleaning and maintenance process for a police trade-in Smith & Wesson M&P9 M2.0 pistol.
-It covers initial inspection, cleaning with wipes, proper lubrication using Combat Lube, reassembly, and testing of the action and tritium night sights.
-The speaker, identified as a Firearms Enthusiast/Reviewer, demonstrates practical knowledge of firearm upkeep.
+This guide details the cleaning and maintenance process for a Smith & Wesson M&P9 M2.0, specifically addressing a police trade-in.
+It covers initial inspection, cleaning with wipes, proper lubrication of slide rails and internal components using Combat Lube, reassembly, and functional checks of the slide action and tritium night sights.
+The video highlights the value of acquiring trade-in firearms at a lower cost compared to new models.

 Quick Summary